Eosinophilic Fasciitis (cont.)

 Treatment of eosinophilic fasciitis is directed at eliminating the tissue inflammation and includes aspirin, other anti-inflammatory drugs (NSAIDs), and cortisone.
 Many patients will improve spontaneously.
 Others can be afflicted with persistent tissue and joint pain, in addition to thickening of the involved tissues.

-For aggressive eosinophilic fasciitis, cortisone medications (such as prednisone and prednisolone), are sometimes initially administered intravenously.
-Also considered are immune-suppression medications (such as methotrexate [Rheumatrex, Trexall], cyclophosphamide [Cytoxan] and penicillamine [Depen, Cuprimine]).
+For aggressive eosinophilic fasciitis, cortisone medications (such as prednisone and prednisolone) are sometimes initially administered intravenously.
+Also considered are immune-suppression medications (such as methotrexate [Rheumatrex, Trexall], cyclophosphamide [Cytoxan], and penicillamine [Depen, Cuprimine]).
+More recently, mycophenolate mofetil (Cellcept) and rituximab (Rituxan) are being studied as potential therapies.

 Medical research has shown that immune-suppression drugs, such as methotrexate, can reduce both the immune inflammation and the need for continued cortisone medications.